I’ve grown up holidaying in Bali – my first trip was way back in 2001 as a nine-year-old.

 One of the people we met during our travels had a pretty eye-opening story to tell about getting mugged in Bali.
 They had caught a taxi alone, and the taxi was taking them back to their villa.
 The taxi was pulled over by thugs.
-The craziest part was that the thugs targeted the driver and had him hand over any money, including the money in his camping sari (daily offering) on his dashboard.
+The craziest part was that the thugs demanded the driver to hand over any money, including the money in his canang sari (daily offering) on his dashboard.
 Meanwhile, the passenger in the back was left untouched, although distressed by what he’d just witnessed.
 The taxi driver apologised to the passenger and was apparently quite visibly shaken by the incident.

 Still in the main area, just near the Bali Memorial, I walked a little further down the street to get away from all the other tired partygoers ready for bed to see if I could snag a taxi.
 My friend followed.
 I was distracted (looking out for a taxi and talking to my friend) when I was startled by a glowing light out the corner of my eye.
 I was about to bump into a man who was carrying a cigarette, and the cigarette was heading toward my face.
 I immediately panicked and pulled my hands away from my bag to block the cigarette.
 Before I realised what was really going on, I was swarmed by two other men.

 While I remained oblivious, I even apologised to the guy for bumping into him because I thought it was my fault for not paying attention.
 (Which is true, I clearly hadn’t been paying attention).
 As I gathered myself, I looked down at my bag to see the zip undone and quickly realised what had just happened.
 I had been mugged in Bali.